-North Carolina State Law requires a Certificate of Appropriateness (COA) before any material alterations are made to a designated local Historic Landmark.
-A COA is required in Mecklenburg County before a building permit or a demolition permit can be issued for an Historic Landmark.
-The Design Review Committee of the Charlotte-Mecklenburg Historic Landmarks Commission (HLC) reviews proposed significant material alterations.
-Minor material alterations are reviewed by Staff and the Chairperson of the Design Review Committee.
+North Carolina State Law requires a Certificate of Appropriateness (COA) before any material alterations are made to a designated local historic landmark.
+A COA is required in Mecklenburg County before a building permit or a demolition permit can be issued for an historic landmark.
+The Charlotte-Mecklenburg Historic Landmarks Commission (HLC) reviews proposed significant material alterations.
+Minor material alterations can be reviewed and approved administratively.
 The HLC uses the Secretary of the Interior’s Standards for Rehabilitation to determine whether a proposed project is appropriate or inappropriate.

 - Instructions for Submitting Certificate of Appropriateness Application

 1. A property shall be used for its historic purpose or be placed in a new use that requires minimal change to the defining characteristics of the building and its site and environment.

 2. The historic character of a property shall be retained and preserved.
 The removal of historic materials or alteration of features and spaces that characterize a property shall be avoided.

 3. Each property shall be recognized as a physical record of its time, place, and use.
 Changes that create a false sense of historical development, such as adding conjectural features or architectural elements from other buildings, shall not be undertaken.

 4. Most properties change over time; those changes that have acquired historic significance in their own right shall be retained and preserved.

 5. Distinctive features, finishes, and construction techniques or examples of craftsmanship that characterize a property shall be preserved.